jean-zay-users/jean-zay-doc/README.md

 To create an EDARI account: https://www.edari.fr/user/register

 In case something goes wrong:
-- contact for EDARI account: https://www.edari.fr/contact
+- Contact for EDARI account: https://www.edari.fr/contact
 - EDARI FAQ: https://www.edari.fr/faq

 Important details:
-- when filling your phone number, use a real one.
+- When filling your phone number, use a real one.
 Yes, you may get a call to have a better idea what you want to do ...

 ## "Déclaration de dossier" (project description)